ASK KNOX

 If the files share a commit author and timestamp that corresponds to an agent session, the umask is the likely culprit.
 Check whether the commit author is the Claude Code agent identity.

-# Check Claude Code's umask (process must be running)
+# Linux: read a running process's umask directly (process must be running)

 cat /proc/$(pgrep -f claude)/status | grep Umask